mountain/aeg-invitation/README.md

-# invitation
-An invitation to arithmetic expression geometry
+# An invitation to arithmetic expression geometry